vippsas/vipps-recurring-api/README.md

 [Vipps på Nett](https://www.vipps.no/bedrift/vipps-pa-nett).

 **IMPORTANT:** This is a work in progress!
 We believe we are close to production quality.
 But the product is still being worked on!
+This it not in production yet thought!
 You can help shape it by giving us feedback here directly by raising issue, or contacting us on alf.magnus.stalesen@vipps.no The official, stable developer resources for Vipps is still https://vipps.no/developer